hraberg/akeem/README.md

 compiling.
 This works across functions.
 Calls using the stack to pass more than 6 arguments are always compiled as normal calls and not optimized.

+#### FFI

+Basic FFI built on `dlopen` and `dlsym` is provided via `ffi-call`.
+No support for passing structs or functions to native code.
+Passing bytevectors and strings as pointers work.

 ### Implementation